HMS-Core/hms-video-demo-android/src/hdrvivid/README.md

 - [References](https://developer.huawei.com/consumer/en/doc/development/Media-References/video-description-0000001076873506?ha_source=hms1)

 ## Supported Environments
-   It is recommended that the EMUI version be 5.0 or later and the JDK version be 1.8 or later.
+   It is recommended that the Android version be 10 or later/EMUI version be 10 or later and the JDK version be 1.8 or later.

 ## Result
    <img src="result_1.jpg" width = 30% height = 30%>